Marapharm Ventures Inc. Provides Clarification on Recent Marketing Activity

-The Company has not been directly involved in the dissemination of, or payment of promotional material, and is not aware of any third party, person or shareholder other than the aforementioned contractors, providing marketing at this time.
+The Company is not aware of any third party, person or shareholder other than the aforementioned contractors, providing marketing at this time.
 Increased market activity is not the result of selling by any officers, directors or control persons.
 Insiders, all directors of the Company have exercised 500,000 stock options and purchased 1,734,104 units at $0.865 per unit of the Company in the last 90 days.

+The following is a list of Companies engaged over the last 12 months to provide awareness services for the Company:

+European Market: Bullvestor, Loud Media, Solar Properties Ltd. American Market: Al and J media, Clear Stock, GS Whitney, Market IQ, Link Media LLC, Pioneer Ventures Inc. Canadian Market: Hilltop Business Center Ltd. In House: Jason Shepherd (Investor Relations), Ikardia Ventures Inc. (creation of Marapharm TV) and CNW (News dissemination)

 "We are at a culminating moment in the development of our Company and our role in this historical cannabis movement.
 We look forward to our engagement with these two successful firms who will share our progress with a much broader audience".
 Linda Sampson, CEO.